GrinnellAppDev/Publications-iOS/README.md

 ## Get GCPublications

-GCPublications is available for download at the following locations:
+GCPublications is available for download at the following location:

 * [iOS](https://apps.apple.com/kr/app/gcpublications/id1503284438)